 I had a wonderful debate in the past with a Christian over the author John Eldredge.
-I deny this author as completely sound, discounting his theology as open theism (which he denies in his books of which Wild at Heart is the most popular, yet he fits the definition exactly), I have friends who agree there are a few problems, but the author is well know for helping people think differently about Christ.
+I deny this author as completely sound, discounting his theology as open theism (which he denies in his books, yet he fits the definition exactly), I have friends who agree there are a few problems, but the author is well know for helping people think differently about Christ.
 What do you think?

 We believe that a thorough assessment of Wild at Heart reveals that Eldredge's solution, although innovative, falls short of true masculinity.
 In fact, many of Eldredge's arguments are directly opposed to the biblical teaching on the subject.